TAMID-at-Florida-Tech-Track/tech-track-application-prompts/application-questions/tech-team-lead/TEAM_LEAD.md

 Part of the Tech Team Lead's responsibility is doing code reviews, and mentoring/teaching others.
-You should be able to well-document your code so it is easily readable so that a Senior/Junior Engineer could understand what you are doing.
+You should be able to well-document your code so it is easily readable so that a Senior/Junior Software Engineer could understand what you are doing.

 **You may complete the application in any coding language that you would like.**